0x43434343/bruce30262.github.io/_posts/2019-09-28-flare-on-challenge-2019-write-up.md

 HELL.
 THE F\*CK.
 YEAH ! 🎉🎉🎉

 ## Epilogue
 Great challenge as always.
 In fact I feel I had way more fun than the previous  challenge.
 I think it's because I get to learn lot more stuff than last year -- Android app analysis, Frida, Ghidra plugin developing, stuff about NES, anti-debug techniques, Windows crash dump analysis...... and lot, lot more !
 Flarebear and snake were my favorites, bmphide, wopr and Mugatu were also pretty cool.
-It's kind of suck that help ( level 12 ) requires some guessing while decrypting the pcap ( and cracking the master key ), otherwise it's also a pretty nice challenge.
+It's kind of suck that help ( level 12 ) requires some guessing while cracking the master key, otherwise it's also a pretty nice challenge.
 It gave me a chance to learn how to analyze a Windows crash with Windbg, how to write Javascript in Windbg, and lots of IDA tricks/tips while doing reverse engineering 🙂

 Kudos to the FLARE team for creating those amazing challenges, and CTFd for hosting the CTF ( It's nice that we're able to check our rank during the CTF ! ).
 Also a big thank to @alex_k_polyakov for helping me out on level 12 !
 Finally, congratz to all the participants who was able to finish the challenge this year, especially the other 7 Taiwanese !